©DALI

 Workshop papers can be published in the EUSSET Digital Library (with DOI).

 The submitted position papers will be reviewed by the organizers and accepted based on the relevance and development of their content.
 Suppose the number of people interested in attending the workshop exceeds its capacity.
 In that case, the organizers will prioritize submissions for rich presentations and discussions while seeking diversity among the participants.
 We expressly encourage both junior and senior researchers to submit position papers.
 To promote broader participation, particularly from artists and practitioners, we also offer the option of submitting alternative material of rough equivalence to a position paper (e.g., an experience report, an illustrating artifact, or an abridged implementation plan).
-The workshop is intended to bring together participants for a full day.
+The workshop is intended to bring together participants for a half day.

 Organizers